What should I do if I experience sexual violence?

 Nyvall Hall, 1st floor

-All University administrators (vice presidents, deans, directors), faculty, head coaches, and resident directors, along with staff members of Campus Safety and Security and the Office of Human Resources, are designated as “Responsible Employees.”
-If you make a report to one of these individuals, they will help you bring your report to the Title IX Coordinator or Deputy Coordinators.
+All University administrators (vice presidents, deans, directors), faculty, head coaches, resident directors, and staff members of Campus Safety and Security and the Office of Human Resources.